norcom2025/norcom2025.github.io/index.md

 - **10 March** if you are contributing a talk; or
 - 15 May if you are *not* contributing a talk.

+Speakers will be notified on **20 March** whether their talk has been accepted.

 The conference venue can accommodate 120 participants and we will have to close the registration sooner than the deadlines given above if this cap is reached.